AJGranowski/reddit-expanded-community-filter-userscript/README.md

 ## Usage
 This userscript will automatically remove posts from your muted communities on /r/all while logged in to the current version Reddit.
-This feature was previously only available on old.reddit.com.
+This feature [was previously only available on old.reddit.com][reddit-how-do-i-filter-from-all-link].

 * [How to mute a community?][reddit-community-muting-link]
-* [How do I filter communities I don’t want to see from r/all?][reddit-how-do-i-filter-from-all-link]

 ### Supported Platforms